-The seminal Black British poetry collection, edited by and featuring a new introduction from the number one bestselling poet and author Lemn Sissay.
-Now with a scorching new sequel, More Fiya
+The seminal Black British poetry collection, edited by and featuring an introduction from the number one bestselling poet and author Lemn Sissay, with a scorching sequel, More Fiya

 Lemn Sissay is a BAFTA-nominated, award-winning writer and broadcaster.
 He has authored collections of poetry and plays and his memoir My Name Is Why was a number one Sunday Times bestseller.
 His Landmark poems are visible in London, Manchester, Huddersfield and Addis Ababa.
 He has been made an Honorary Doctor by the universities of Manchester, Kent, Essex, Huddersfield and Brunel, and in 2019 he was awarded the PEN Pinter Prize.
 He received an MBE in 2010 and an OBE in 2021 for services to literature and charity.
 He is Chancellor of the University of Manchester.
 He is British and Ethiopian.